Joseph Kosinski: Life and career

 Kosinski grew up in Marshalltown, Iowa, the son of Patricia (née Provost) of Skokie, Illinois, and Joel Kosinski, a doctor of Polish descent.
-After graduating from Marshalltown High School in 1992, he studied mechanical engineering at Stanford University and architecture at Columbia University.
+After graduating from Marshalltown High School in 1992, he studied mechanical engineering at Stanford University and architecture at Columbia University Graduate School of Architecture, Planning and Preservation.

 While teaching at Columbia after graduating in 1999, Kosinski co-founded a design firm, KDLAB, with a classmate, Dean Di Simone, where he made digital short films, and went into directing commercials.
 Kosinski signed with Anonymous Content after moving to Los Angeles and meeting David Fincher.

 His first major film was the special effects-heavy Tron: Legacy.
 The film was in Disney Digital 3-D and IMAX 3D, with a release of December 2010 and grossed $400 million worldwide.

 After moving to Los Angeles in 2005, he began writing a film treatment which would eventually develop into an unpublished graphic novel by the title Oblivion for Radical Comics.
 In August 2010, Walt Disney Pictures acquired the rights to the work.
 William Monahan worked on the screenplay for a film adaptation.
 In March 2011, it was reported that Karl Gajdusek would rewrite the screenplay.
 Attempts to keep the film with a PG rating were unsuccessful, leading to Disney giving up the rights which were acquired by Universal Pictures, and agreed to a PG-13 rating.
 The $120-million-budgeted Oblivion began filming in March 2012, with Tom Cruise in the lead role, and was released in April 2013 to mixed reviews and grossed $286 million worldwide.